seanap/Plex-Audiobook-Guide/README.md

 For 2-99 tracks, use the 01 Action from the example above it will add `-pt01` to the end of the filename.
 For 100-999 tracks create the 001 Action by duplicating the 01 Action and editing the Format Value string to `-pt$num(%track%,3)` which will append `-pt001` to the end of the track.

    Following this guide will also give you everything you need for a properly organized Booksonic server.
-While Plex doesn't really care about your folder structure, Booksonic exclusively uses folder structure and cover.jpg files for it's organization.
+While Plex doesn't really care about your folder structure, Booksonic exclusively uses folder structure for it's orgaization and looks for cover.jpg/desc.txt/reader.txt files for additional metadata.

    If you have an iOS device use the [Prologue app](https://prologue-app.com/), it is *miles* better than the Plex for iOS app.